sdoboli/Lab8_CSC16_S21/README.md

 			git add out_mid
 			git commit -am "your message"

+## Problem 3:

+**Goal: Implement and test a class Money**

+**Coding Files in Money folder**

+1. `test_classes.cpp`. **Change this file: add code for each step**
+2. `header.h` **Don't need to change this file**
+  - Contains the Money class definition
+3. `class_functions.cpp` **Change this file - add code for all Money class function definitions **
+  - This is the file with all function member definitions from class Money

+**Steps**
+1. Look at `header.h`file.
+2. Write the function definitions in `class_functions.cpp`.
+3. Write code for each step in the main function in `test_classes.cpp`
+4. Compile the program with command: `make`
+5. Run the program with command: `./test_classes`
+6. When you finished, run the program once with the command

+		`./test_classes | tee out_money`.
+This will save the output of your program in a file called `out_money`.
+7. Update changes to your local repository.

+			git add out_money
+			git commit -am "your message"

-#### Commit to the online Midterm repository by Saturday at 11:00 am
+#### Commit to the online repository by October 21st ###

-After you are done with your midterm you need to commit your changes to your github online repository so I can see them.
+After you are done with your lab you need to commit your changes to your github online repository so I can see them.
 Right now, all changes are local to your VM.

 		git push

-Add a feedback comment on github.com (pull requests) with text "Midterm submitted"
+Add a feedback comment on github.com (pull requests) with text "Lab 7 submitted"